 You can write compelling headlines that strengthen the appeal of a benefit by implying additional benefits through the use of numbers.
 Example:

 3 Great Gifts for Writers That’ll Fit Any Budget

 The explicit benefit expressed here is you’ll discover some gifts for writers you can actually afford.

 But wait, there’s more!
 Did you notice the hidden bonus benefit that’s implied?

-That small number of ingredients impacts your impression of the benefit.
-Instantly, you anticipate a new, healthy, and easy breakfast recipe.
+That small number of gifts impacts your impression of the benefit.
+Instantly, you anticipate a quick, easy-to-read list post that went for quality over quantity.
 [CLICK!]

 Why does this work?